whoisyouwhoisme/Jarvis-Musical-Bot/README.md

 ## Its features:
 - Now playing.
 Displaying track cover, title, artists, duration.
 - Super Shuffle.
 Spotify-alghoritms-less.
-Just shuffles songs from Liked Songs section many times
+Just shuffles songs from Liked Songs section many times.
 - Your Tops.
 Displays the tops of songs / artists for a certain period of time.
 You can create a playlist from tops of top songs.
 - YouTube Clip.
 Search for a clip for the song currently playing.
 Just one button press.
 - Music Quiz.
 Music quiz from Liked Songs / Your Tops.